tsinghua-ideal/ExtendibleRadixTree/README.md

 To set up the Optane DCPMM, please refer to the [document](https://www.intel.com/content/www/us/en/developer/articles/guide/qsg-intro-to-provisioning-pmem.html).
 Note that Optane DCPMM should be mapped to a pre-defined address space through a DAX file system.

-To facilitate the evaluation we set up the evaluation environment on an Internet-accessible machine.
+To facilitate the evaluation, we set up the evaluation environment on an Internet-accessible machine.
 The login credentials will be provided upon requests.

 ### Build and Run